Idaho In Action / Regulated and Invasive Insect Pest/ Additional Info

 The success of the Idaho wheat industry depends on its ability to export product to external markets, including the Asian market where a significant amount of the soft white wheat grown in the state is used in pastry and noodle making.
 The occurrence of Karnal Bunt (KB), a seed-borne fungal disease that was first identified in India in 1931, would adversely impact the state's export markets and give rise to major regulatory actions.
 Karnal Bunt was detected in the United States in March 1996 in durum wheat seed by the Arizona Department of Agriculture.
 A KB-free designation for the state of Idaho's wheat crop is critical to the industry's well-being since a high percentage of the wheat from Idaho is shipped or distributed to export markets, and many countries have a zero tolerance for KB in import shipments.

-During 2024 ISDA inspectors plan to collect 60 grain samples from the following 19 counties: Bannock, Bear Lake, Bingham, Blaine, Boundary, Canyon, Cassia, Clearwater, Elmore, Fremont, Jefferson, Lewis, Lincoln, Madison, Nez Perce, Owyhee, Power, Teton, and Washington.
-Sampling will start when grain harvest begins (typically in mid-July) and finish by October.
-The samples will be tested by USDA for the presence of KB.
+During 2026, ISDA inspectors plan to collect 60 grain samples from the following 19 counties: Bannock, Bear Lake, Bingham, Blaine, Boundary, Canyon, Cassia, Clearwater, Elmore, Fremont, Jefferson, Lincoln, Lewis, Madison, Nez Perce, Owyhee, Power, Teton, and Washington.

 + Photo Credits